underinternet/autopdate/README.md

 # autopdate
-Auto Update is meant for Debian, Ubuntu and other similar linux OS.
+This Auto Update script is meant for Debian, Ubuntu and other similar linux OS.
+Linux users that using unsimilar OS have to check what is the similar path to /var/run/reboot-required and change that accordingly.

 # How To's
 To automatically reboot immediately when required, simply copy and run in your terminal as root user: